oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-Ui depends on the implementations of other classes, as each feature might have different considerations when printing information.
+Ui was challenging to implement as many methods depended on the implementations of other classes.
 I laid out skeleton methods of the possible printing methods required in the `Ui` class so that my teammates would be able to access or edit the methods they required easily.

 ___

 #### Implemented `Parser` class of iGraduate together with [Xin Ru](https://github.com/xseh/)

-The Parser class is responsible for making sense of user input.
-The class determines the type of command from user input and subsequently extracts the information required to execute the command before handing control back to the main program for the execution of the command.
+The Parser class takes in user input, determines the type of command and extracts the information required to execute the command before handing control back to the main program for the execution of the command.

 *Considerations*